PeterMathijssen/App-Inventor-Documentation/live-testing.md

 Once you install AppyBuilder companion app, you'll need to connect it to your computer.

-**NOTE: **If you have already run the App Inventor companion app, you have to KILL the companion app and / or from your Windows Task Manager, kill adb.exe
+**NOTE/Troubleshooting: **If you have already run the App Inventor companion app, you have to KILL the companion app and / or from your Windows Task Manager, kill adb.exe

 Currently, there are 2 approaches for Live Testing / Development: